 Managing Wi-Fi on an Android tablet is largely straightforward, particularly on the most recent versions where a single widget can toggle the wireless networking on and off.
 However, this is an experience that can be improved with useful third party apps available from Google Play.
 The following free Android wifi app might well fall into the description of useful – certainly their descriptions present a compelling case – but do they deliver?

-First up is Wifi History, a tool which should enable you to check the history of your wireless connections and display how long you were connected.
+First up is Wifi History [No Longer Available], a tool which should enable you to check the history of your wireless connections and display how long you were connected.

 Now, in this case, we’ve actually stumbled across an app that is in Beta, and which reviews indicate does work.
 Unfortunately I had a little trouble getting anything out of Wifi History at first, but it seems that this is an app that displays connections retroactively – active connections are ignored until you switch to the next router, at which point the previous connection stats can be viewed.